AppXpress/PlatformModuleManager/README.md

 that you are careful when running the tool like this.

 Command line options **always** take precedence over the properties file.
-To display what options a tool supports, pass the `-help` option.
+To display what options a tool supports, pass the `--help` option.

 ```bash
 $ pmbuilder -help